CodyReichert/awesome-cl/index.md

 Documentation builders
 ----------------------

-* [Staple](https://github.com/Shinmera/staple) - a tool to generate documentation pages using an HTML template.
+* [Staple](https://codeberg.org/shinmera/staple) - a tool to generate documentation pages using an HTML template.
 Uses the existing README, adds docstrings, crossreferences and links to the CLHS. [zlib][33].
 * [mgl-pax](https://github.com/melisgl/mgl-pax) - Exploratory
 programming environment and documentation generator. one may accomplish similar effects as with Literate Programming, but documentation is generated from code, not vice versa.
 Code is first, code must look pretty, documentation is code.
 [MIT][200].
+  - also PDF export
   - see this [40ants/doc](https://github.com/40ants/doc) fork: a lighter core system, a JavaScript search index, multiple format output, HTML themes, RSS and Atom feed for the Changelog and more.
 * [sphinxcontrib-cldomain](https://sphinxcontrib-cldomain.russellsim.org/) -
   Extending Sphinx to cover Common Lisp.
 To build documentation with